terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/host-and-deploy/blazor/server.md

 les applications Blazor Server utilisent ASP.NET Core SignalR pour communiquer avec le navigateur. [les conditions d’hébergement et de mise à l’échelle deSignalR](xref:signalr/publish-to-azure-web-app) s’appliquent aux applications Blazor Server.

-Blazor fonctionne mieux lorsque vous utilisez WebSockets comme transport SignalR en raison d’une latence, d’une fiabilité et d’une [sécurité](xref:signalr/security)moindres.
-L’interrogation longue est utilisée par les SignalR lorsque WebSocket n’est pas disponible ou lorsque l’application est configurée explicitement pour utiliser l’interrogation longue.
-Lors du déploiement sur Azure App Service, configurez l’application pour qu’elle utilise WebSockets dans les paramètres Portail Azure pour le service.
-Pour plus d’informations sur la configuration de l’application pour Azure App Service, consultez les [instructions de publicationSignalR](xref:signalr/publish-to-azure-web-app).
+Blazor works best when using WebSockets as the SignalR transport due to lower latency, reliability, and [security](xref:signalr/security).
+Long Polling is used by SignalR when WebSockets isn't available or when the app is explicitly configured to use Long Polling.
+When deploying to Azure App Service, configure the app to use WebSockets in the Azure portal settings for the service.
+For details on configuring the app for Azure App Service, see the [SignalR publishing guidelines](xref:signalr/publish-to-azure-web-app).

-#### <a name="azure-opno-locsignalr-service"></a>Service SignalR Azure
+#### <a name="azure-opno-locsignalr-service"></a>Azure SignalR Service

-Nous vous recommandons d’utiliser le [service Azure SignalR](/azure/azure-signalr) pour les applications Blazor Server.
-Le service permet la mise à l’échelle d’une application Blazor Server vers un grand nombre de connexions SignalR simultanées.
-En outre, la portée mondiale et les centres de données haute performance du service SignalR contribuent de manière significative à réduire la latence en raison de la géographie.
-Pour configurer une application (et éventuellement approvisionner) le service Azure SignalR :
+We recommend using the [Azure SignalR Service](/azure/azure-signalr) for Blazor Server apps.
+The service allows for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
+In addition, the SignalR service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
+To configure an app (and optionally provision) the Azure SignalR Service:

-1. Activez le service pour prendre en charge les *sessions rémanentes*, où les clients sont [redirigés vers le même serveur lors du prérendu](xref:blazor/hosting-models#reconnection-to-the-same-server).
-Définissez l’option `ServerStickyMode` ou la valeur de configuration sur `Required`.
-En règle générale, une application crée la configuration à l’aide de l' **une** des approches suivantes :
+1. Enable the service to support *sticky sessions*, where clients are [redirected back to the same server when prerendering](xref:blazor/hosting-models#reconnection-to-the-same-server).
+Set the `ServerStickyMode` option or configuration value to `Required`.
+Typically, an app creates the configuration using **one** of the following approaches:

    * `Startup.ConfigureServices`: